Minuscule 22: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, with their τιτλοι (titles of chapters) at the top of the pages.
-There is also another division according to the Ammonian Sections (in Matthew 355, in Mark 233), whose numbers are given at the margin, with references to the Eusebian Canons (partially).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the Ammonian Sections (355 in Mather, 233 in Mark), but with only partial reference to the Eusebian Canons (both early divisions of the Gospels into sections).
 The references to the Eusebian Canons are incomplete.

-It contains tables of the κεφαλαια (tables of contents) before each Gospel and subscriptions at the end of each Gospel.
-In the 16th century lectionary markings were added at the margin (for liturgical use).
+It contains tables of contents (also known as κεφαλαια) before each Gospel, and subscriptions at the end of each Gospel.
+In the 16th century lectionary markings were added in the margin (for liturgical use).
 The manuscript has a comment about the authenticity of Mark 16:9-20.
-The manuscript is free from errors of itacism and errors by "homoioteleuton", and very carefully accentuated.
+The manuscript is free from errors of itacism and errors by "homoioteleuton" (omission of words/phrases due to similar word endings), and very carefully accentuated.
 Some leaves are dislocated.

 Text

-The Greek text of the codex is mixed.
-According to Streeter it is a representative of the Caesarean text-type, but according to Kurt Aland it has some the Byzantine text-type element, though it is not pure Byzantine manuscript.
-Aland did not place it in any of Categories of New Testament manuscripts.
-D. A. Black classified it as the Caesarean text.
-Alison Sarah Welsby has placed the manuscript in the textual family f^{1} in John, as an ancestor manuscript of Minuscule 1210.
+The Greek text of the codex is considered to be of an admixture of text-types.
+According to biblical scholar Burnett H. Streeter, it is a representative of the Caesarean text-type, but according to biblical scholar Kurt Aland it has some of the Byzantine text-type element, though it is not a pure Byzantine manuscript.
+Aland did not place it in any category of his New Testament manuscript classification system.
+Biblical scholar David A. Black classified it as the Caesarean text.
+Scholar Alison Sarah Welsby has placed the manuscript in the textual family f^{1} in John, as an ancestor manuscript of Minuscule 1210.

-According to the Claremont Profile Method it represents textual group 22b in Luke 1, Luke 10, and Luke 20 as a core member.
-Wisse listed 22, 134, 149, 351 (part), 1192, and 1210 as members of group 22b.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual group 22b in Luke 1, Luke 10, and Luke 20 as a core member.
+Scholar Frederik Wisse listed 22, 134, 149, 351 (part), 1192, and 1210 as members of group 22b.